-We've also gotten the email, "The expectant mother has decided to parent her baby and is no longer making an adoption plan," a couple times [not in the form of a failed adoption, just in the form of presenting only to hear a no].
+We've also gotten the email, "The expectant mother has decided to parent her baby and is no longer making an adoption plan," a couple times.
+This is not so much a failed adoption, but rather a parent choosing to to parent.

 This year has basically scraped me thin and then punched me in the gut.
 Loren too.
 We are growing soul tired for so many reasons.